 On Saturday, one of the strongest earthquakes in recorded history struck Chile, killing more than 700 people and destroying the homes and livelihoods of many more.
-In addition to donating to
+In addition to donating to relief organizations, another way to help

 Chile is the world's fifth-largest exporter of wine (after France, Italy, Spain and Australia), and its wine industry has been badly affected by the 8.8 quake.
 Damage is still being assessed, and it's too early to know what the extent of the long-term impact on the wine industry will be.
 But James Molesworth, an editor for Wine Spectator magazine, has been tweeting reports from wineries in the quake zone, and early indications are that many have lost inventory, buildings, or both (but, thankfully, so far, no loss of life among employees has been reported).
 One witness described the smell of wine along the roads in front of wineries.